Singapore · 2026

 1 Apr 1994 3% GST introduced in Singapore

-1 Jan 2003 4% Rate increased to support fiscal policy
+1 Jan 2003 4% First rate increase to support fiscal restructuring

 1 Jan 2023 8% First step of two-stage increase (Budget 2022)

 Why was GST raised to 9%?
 The Singapore government announced in Budget 2022 that GST would be raised in two stages to fund increased healthcare and social spending for an ageing population.
-An S$6 billion Assurance Package was provided to help Singaporeans offset the additional costs.
+A SGD 6 billion Assurance Package — alongside the permanent GST Voucher scheme — was provided to help lower- and middle-income Singaporean households offset the additional costs.

 Important Disclaimer